syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-The `FLOOR.MATH` function rounds a number down to the nearest integer or to the nearest multiple of significance.
+The `FLOOR.MATH` function rounds a number down to the nearest integer or a specified multiple of significance.